pmutua/ChaosPilot/README.md

 These are part of the future roadmap to support real-world scale and data ingestion across modern production environments.

-> **“Let ChaosPilot be your observability sidekick — smarter decisions, faster recoveries, zero firefighting fatigue.”**
+> **"Let ChaosPilot be your observability sidekick — smarter decisions, faster recoveries, zero firefighting fatigue."**

 ## Video Demo